abelardopardo/ontask_b/docs_src/Install/index.rst

 applications for its execution:

 - Python 2.7
-- Django (version 1.11)
+- Django
 - Additional Django modules (included in the requirements/base.txt) file
-- Redis (version 4.0 or later)
+- Redis
 - PostgreSQL (version 9.5 or later)

-Some of these requirements are (hopefully) properly handled by Python through its package index application `pip <https://pypi.python .org/pypi/pip>`__.
+Some of these requirements are handled through Python's package index application `pip <https://pypi.python.org/pypi/pip>`__.

 Installing the required tools
 =============================

 The following installation steps assume that you are deploying OnTask in a production web server capable of serving pages using the HTTPS protocol.

 Install and Configure Redis
 ---------------------------

 Django requires Redis to execute as a daemon in the same machine to cache information about the sessions.
-You do not need to make any adjustments in the code for this tool, simply have the server running in the background.
+No specific changes are required in the code, simply have the server running in the background.

 1. Download and install `redis <https://redis.io/>`_.